jp1884/techvolution-vegas-baby/Techvolution II - Building The Life Star/70 - Mixed Martial Politics.md

 All this happeneings are trackable now.
 And thus, we can track the results of our politial and economic leaders in making them happen.
 Raise taxes, cut taxes, private health insurance, public health insurance.
 Whatever way the cook, fighter, or doctor wants is good with the rules.

 And based on history, and theory, the ultimate answer to each will be more individual empowerement to pick one's own tools.
 Only the cook, the fighter, the doctor, the person encountering the problem, knows what tools.
 And like in any ecosystem, our job isn't tell enforce human rules, but in making sure other lifeforms are being efficient with resources, so we all keep adapting life on, and beyond, Earth.

-We haven't adapted a ruling philospohy to help us make use of our tools.
-We're like a fighter trying to fight judo to win an MMA fight.
-It's...